NickV05/Shippmate-Docs/README.md

   "shipmentDate": "2023-06-15",
   "declaredValue": 150, // Optional, for international shipments "currency": "USD",
-  "incoterms": "DDP" // DDU is available only for export from US, DDP is mandatory for all imports to the US and for all Bringer shipments
+  "incoterms": "DDP", // DDU is available only for export from US, DDP is mandatory for all imports to the US and for all Bringer shipments
+  "documentsOnly": false
 }
 ```